stairwell-inc/integrations/stairwell-splunk-app/README.md

 See [Stairwell App for Splunk](https://docs.stairwell.com/docs/configure-splunk-application) for details.

 ## Installation

 ### Prerequisites

-1. To use the Stairwell analysis capability you will require an Authentication Token and an Organization Id.
-1.1 If you have an existing Stairwell account, please go to https://app.stairwell.com/settings.
-If not, please contact sales@stairwell.com
+1. To use the Stairwell app, you need an authentication token and an organization ID.
+If you have an existing Stairwell account, please go to https://app.stairwell.com/settings to generate a token and retrieve your organization ID.
+If not, please contact __sales@stairwell.com__.
-2. To install the Stairwell App for Splunk you require Splunk privileges that allow app installation and configuration.
-To use the Stairwell App for Splunk you require priv1, priv2???
+2. To install and set up the app, you require Splunk privileges that allow app installation and configuration.

-### Installing
+### Installation Process

-1. Download the app .tar.gz from [GitHub](https://github.com/stairwell-inc/integrations).
+1. Download the latest version of the app from [Splunkbase](https://splunkbase.splunk.com/app/7788).
 2. Log into your Splunk web interface.
-3. Navigate to Apps > Manage Apps.
+3. Navigate to "Apps" > "Manage Apps."
 4. Click install app from file.
 5. Use the file explorer to find the file you downloaded.
 6. Click on upload.
 7. Once the upload is successful, you can configure the app.
-However, it is recommended that you select "Set up later"
-9. Perform a Splunk restart. ```$SPLUNK_HOME/bin/splunk restart```
+8. Perform a Splunk restart. ```$SPLUNK_HOME/bin/splunk restart```
-10. Log into your Splunk web interface again.
+9. Log into your Splunk web interface again.
-11. Navigate to Apps > Stairwell App for Splunk.
+10. Navigate to "Apps" > "Stairwell App for Splunk."
-12. Click the box that says "Continue to app setup page"
+11. Click the box that says "Continue to app setup page."
-13. Enter your Authentication Token and Organization ID, then click Submit.
+12. Enter your authentication token and organization ID, then click Submit.
-14. Stairwell for Splunk App home page will now appear.
+13. The Stairwell for Splunk App home page will now appear.

 ## Troubleshooting
 Please contact __support@stairwell.com__ for help.